About the Board of Education

 - Participants that are addressing the Board with comments of a general nature or on topics not specifically listed on the agenda will speak during the public comment portion of the meeting.

 - No presentation shall exceed three (3) minutes unless the speaker receives prior approval for additional time because of the use of a translator.
-When necessary for effective meeting management or to accommodate large numbers of individuals wishing to address the Board, the time allotted for each speaker will be one (1) minute when the number of speakers exceeds twenty (20) persons.
+When necessary for effective meeting management or to accommodate large numbers of individuals wishing to address the Board, the time allotted for each speaker will be two (2) minutes when the number of speakers exceeds twenty (20) persons.
 The allotted time will begin counting down as soon as the speaker begins speaking.

 - Participants who require the assistance of a translator are permitted double the allotted time of participants who do not require the assistance of a translator.

 - Participants may not relinquish their time to another speaker.

 - Participants and members of the audience are allowed to bring signs during the meeting, but such signs shall be limited to a standard poster board size, no larger than 22”x28”.
 Individual signs that when put together form a larger sign need to comply with the 22”x28” size requirement as measured when the signs are put together.

 - Speakers should practice normal rules of decorum.
 Vulgar language and profanity will not be tolerated.

 - The Board shall not tolerate disruption of the meeting by members of the audience to include verbal, audio or physical disruptions.
 If, after at least one warning from the presiding officer, any individual continues to disrupt the meeting by his or her words or actions, the presiding officer may request assistance from law enforcement officials to have the individual removed from the meeting.
 See Board Policy BED(LOCAL).

 - Any employee, parent, or other member of the public is asked to comply with the appropriate grievance policy to have a complaint heard pursuant to the applicable Board policy.
 See Board Policies DGBA, FNG, and GF.